Medical claim processing – a complete guide

 Medical necessity review

-They also check if the services rendered are necessary or safe for the patient.
+This part of the medical claims processing also checks if the services rendered are necessary or safe for the patient.
 This review will ensure that the patient does not pay for services that aren’t needed.

 Risk review